Deye27/LatexVectorPlot/README.md

 1. Run the script `auto.bat`.
 2. Follow the prompts to input the X and Y components of the vector.
-3. Input any desired angle (θ) for the vector's arc.
-Note that this angle does not affect the vector's coordinates, only the arc displaying θ.
+3. Input any desired angle ($\theta$) for the vector's arc.
+Note that this angle does not affect the vector's coordinates, only the arc displaying $\theta$.
 4. Choose whether to add a custom label to the graph.
    - If selected, enter the desired label when prompted.
 It can be a number or a string.
    - If not selected, a default label will be generated based on the X and Y components.